 Step 5: Check tax obligations and deadlines

-When selling an inherited property, two types of taxes are important: inheritance tax and speculative tax.
-Inheritance tax is levied on the value of the inheritance, with personal allowances in place.
-For spouses, this is €500,000, and for children, €400,000.
-Anything beyond that is taxed between 7% and 30%, depending on the tax class.
+When selling an inherited property, two types of tax are relevant: inheritance tax and speculative tax.
+Inheritance tax is levied on the value of the inheritance, with personal allowances applicable.
+For spouses, this is 500,000 Euros, and for children, it's 400,000 Euros.
+Anything above this is taxed at a rate of between 7% and 30%, depending on the tax bracket.

 Step 6: Define the right sales strategy